7frank/ai-ui-playground/src/content/docs/ai/Basics/Fields.md

 - Machine Translation and Speech Recognition: Techniques for converting speech to text and translating between languages.
 - Deep Learning for NLP: Applying recurrent neural networks (RNNs), Long Short-Term Memory networks (LSTMs), and Transformers in NLP tasks.

-## Data Science:

-- Statistics and Probability: Fundamental understanding of statistical measures, distributions, hypothesis testing, and Bayesian thinking.
-- Data Wrangling and Exploration: Skills in data cleaning, manipulation, and exploration using tools like Pandas, SQL, etc.
-- Data Visualization: Ability to visualize data for analysis using tools like Matplotlib, Seaborn, or Tableau.
-- Machine Learning: Basic understanding of ML algorithms like linear regression, decision trees, clustering, etc.
-- Big Data Technologies: Familiarity with big data platforms like Hadoop, Spark, and their ecosystems.